dexie/dexie-website/cloud/docs/access-control.md

 ### Example: Sharable ToDo list

-This example shows how to create sharable entities, how to share them and how to connect related entities to it.
+This example shows how to create shareable entities, how to share them and how to connect related entities to it.
 It consists of three functions:

-1. **createTodoList()** creates a sharable ToDo list
+1. **createTodoList()** creates a shareable ToDo list
 2. **shareTodoList()** shares the list to other users
 3. **addTodoItem()** adds a todoItem related to the shared list that also inherits sharing.
 4. **deleteTodoList()** deletes the todo-list along with all its related objects